Snopes and Facts

 Snopes in Jeopardy

 After the Mikkelsons divorced in 2016, Barbara sold her stake in the company, Bardav, to Proper Media, a San Diego-based Internet media company.
-Because of a California law that prohibits company's from engaging in such acquisitions, Barbara had to sell her stakes to individuals who were employed by Proper Media.
+Because of a California law that prohibits companys from engaging in such acquisitions, Barbara had to sell her stake to individuals who were employed by Proper Media.
 David Mikkelson resented the fact that Barbara retained half ownership in the company that he always considered belonged only to him.
-Thus, David Mikkelson then engaged with one of the individuals, Vincent Green, to wrest control from Proper Media.
+Thus, David Mikkelson along with one of the individuals, Vincent Green, moved to wrest control from Proper Media.

 Mikkelson did this allegedly in order to gain access to the finances of the company.
 Proper Media is now suing David Mikkelson for inappropriate use of the company's financial resources.
 While Mikkelson has insisted that he used the money for business, Proper Media's lawsuit alleges that he has used the money for personal travel and to pay for his honeymoon with his new wife.
 And in further actions against it, the company claims that Mikkelson has prevented the Proper Media firm from operating its business; thus, it is suffering financially.